-Math Team members in the REU program at ECSU

-worked diligently to build a data collection system specifically for this research.
-This collection system provided an assessment of Kindergarten through 2nd grade parents and their current knowledge pertaining to the North Carolina Common Core State Standards.
-In preparation for the research workshop, the math team went to P. W. Moore Elementary School to observe the interactions between teachers and students in Kindergarten, 1st grade, and 3rd grade.
-Information was collected concerning the benefits of parent involvement and its relation between the Common Core State Standards for Kindergarten through 2nd grade mathematics.
-Dr. Stephanie D. Johnson, writer of The Missing Alphabet - Parent Involvement used the information that described parent involvement in the community, classroom, and home.
-Dr. Johnson contributed suggestions on simple and inexpensive hands on activities that could be presented to parent attendees of the workshop [2].
-Once a survey was constructed the three focal points, the math team presented a workshop format that supplied the parents with all the information and activities needed to assist their child at home.
-On the day of the workshop the math team arrived early at P.W.
+Mathematics Team members in the REU program at ECSU worked to build a data collection system specifically for this research.
+This collection system provided an assessment of K-2 grade parents and their current knowledge pertaining to the North Carolina Common Core State Standards.
+In preparation for the research workshop, the mathematics team went to P. W. Moore Elementary School to observe the interactions between teachers and students in Kindergarten, 1st grade, and 2nd grade.
+Information was collected concerning the benefits of parent involvement and its relation between the Common Core State Standards for K- 2 grade mathematics.
+Once a survey was constructed, the three focal points were presented by the mathematics team at a workshop; formatted to supply the parents with some of the information and activities needed to assist their child at home.
+On the day of the workshop, the mathematics team arrived early at P.W.
 Moore Elementary School to organize each member's designated grade level area.
 After parents arrived, a brief introduction was given stating the purpose and goal of the workshop.
-The parents were split into three different workshops pertaining to their child's grade level for the upcoming year.
+The parents were split into three different workshops pertaining to their child's grade level.
 A presurvey was completed at the beginning of the workshop and a video was viewed that explained the importance of the Common Core State Standards and the key attribute that all children despite background are given the same advantages to an education.
-Using the math activities in relation to each grade level respective Common Core State Standards, parents constructed miniature activities to introduce to their children in the home environment [9].
-Throughout the activities, parents were encouraged to use math language in their homes allowing their child to become accustomed to using different learning styles.
+Using the mathematics activities in relation to each grade level respective Common Core State Standards, parents constructed miniature activities to introduce to their children in the home environment [9].
+Throughout the activities, parents were encouraged to use mathematics language in their homes allowing their child to become accustomed to using different learning styles.
 The parents were also informed of the benefits as they continue to become more involved in their children's education.
 At the conclusion of the workshop a post-survey was administered to determine if their perspective on assistance with mathematics changed in comparison to their presurvey.
 To conclude the workshop, parents were given participation awards and parent helper kits to continue in their efforts of being involved in their child's education.